 Let's start building!

 If you have 3 equal size pieces you can set the table saw and the jigs once and then make all the cuts.
-If the size of the pieces differs for some of the cuts you will need to set up the jigs again.
+If the size of the pieces differs for some of the dimensions you will need to set up the jigs again.

 How to Cut a Castle Joint on a Table Saw